borisdayma/docs/docs/configs.md

 ---
-title: Saving Hyperparameters
+title: Logging Hyperparameters and Other Inputs
-sidebar_label: Saving Hyperparameters
+sidebar_label: Hyperparameters
 ---

 ## Overview